infinum/eightshift-forms/README.md

 **For more details about this and all other eightshift-boilerplate based plugins follow [this link](https://infinum.github.io/eightshift-docs).**

+## Tagging releases

+All releases should be tagged with the version in the following format:
+`v*.*.*` (for example `v1.2.23`)

+This is required for the github action which builds assets on new releases and adds them to the release as a zip file (so the plugin can be installed without manually building it)
 ## :mailbox: Who do I talk to?

 If you have any questions or problems, please [open an issue](https://github.com/infinum/eightshift-forms-plugin/issues) on github and we will do our best to give you a timely answer.